 Maker learning inspires creativity, confidence, and passion for learning in young people.
 They allow students to collaborate, communicate ideas, work through problems utilizing critical thinking skills and do it all in a space designed to be creative.
 Makerspaces in our schools are open to the entire student body and each school has deployed a different theme or look to what their space is all about.
+Some common elements at each of the schools may likely include KNex, Legos, screenprinting, button making, 3D printing, Spheros and Circuit pens.
 The Maker movement is a nation-wide phenomenon that the ICCSD Foundation is proud to be able to provide at all six of our secondary buildings.

 Through a unique partnership with the Iowa City Area Development group, the Visiting Maker program allows local Makers to visit with students about career paths and opportunities that can all be rooted in hands-on learning applications.